Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Death is only at the choice of the Player.

-#### Recurring Antagonist Defeat

-If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans--they will often be forced to retreat and lick their wounds.

-If you force a retreat on these Antagonists, you must bribe your players each with a [**<u>Strife Point</u>**](/General_System/#strifes) as compensation.

-Remember, though, that recurring antagonists can only be used so many times--eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.

 #### Death and Dying

 The death of any central characters to the story should be pivotal and